TrademarkTrademark

 • Cost estimation

-Once the Slack user is ready to approve, they can give an approval reason which is then sent back to Scalr and can be seen prior to the Terraform apply event happening.
+Once the Slack user is ready to approve, they can give an approval reason which is then sent back to Scalr and can be seen prior to the apply event happening.
 Actions triggered from Slack still require the underlying Scalr IAM permission for that action (for example, runs:create to start a plan or apply); Slack does not bypass Scalr's permission model.
 The authorization flow simply links your Slack identity to your Scalr identity so Scalr can check that you hold the right permissions before executing the action.

 See more in the Scalr documentation here.
+Plans and pricing are on the pricing page.

-Is there a Slack Terraform Provider?
+Is There a Slack Terraform Provider?

 What Slack Terraform Modules Exist?